Stoniac/Stoniac/README.md

 I'm working on a video game.
-I might eventually put some of the code here.
-Until then, this is for robotics.
+I put some of the code here.